 Want to show your support and uplift the Asian community?
 There are plenty of ways to stand with the Asian Americans, including donating to one of the various organizations seeking to ratify discrimination and hate crimes, like the Asian American Legal Defense and Education Fund, Stop AAPI Hate and the Asian Mental Health Collection, but you can also harness your spending power by choosing to support Asian American-owned brands as well.

-We’ve rounded up a comprehensive list of 32 incredible Asian-American-owned fashion and beauty brands that you can shop right now.
+We’ve rounded up a comprehensive list of 30 incredible Asian American-owned fashion, lifestyle and beauty brands that you can shop right now.
 The inspiring founders behind these brands have beautiful stories to tell, innovative products that turn heads and an unbreakable spirit to succeed and be seen, no matter the struggle.

 If minimalistic, affordable, hand-crafted jewelry is your thing, AMYO has you covered.
 Founder Gina Nam and her all-female team make it their mission to produce finely-crafted pieces meant for layering and unique self-expression.
 “In the fine jewelry industry, you don’t see many Asian American women, so I always put my best foot forward in all aspects of my business while staying true to myself,” Nam says.